tiltowait/oregon-by-night/docs/house-rules.md

 Whenever one being uses supernatural powers to create illusions, hide from, or spy on another with his expanded senses, extraplanar presence, physical presence, remote viewing sensor, etc, can be detected by Auspex or other powers or items that reveal hidden things.
 If the power being used to befuddle/spy has more Dots/Ritual Levels than the power being used to detect it, then she who is hidden remains so.

 If the Detection Power has equal or more dots than the Hiding/Observing/Illusory power, the Players make a Resisted Action (page 252).
-She who detects rolls Perception + Awareness, and he who is detected rolls <u>Wits + Obfuscate Dots</u>, or Manipulation + Chimerstry Dots, or Intelligence + Occult Dots for Blood Sorcery.
+She who detects rolls Perception + Awareness, and he who is detected rolls Wits + Obfuscate Dots, or Manipulation + Chimerstry Dots, or Intelligence + Occult Dots for Blood Sorcery.
 Chimerstry can still be broken by the “Proof Mechanic” found in that section.
 Non-Auspex Detection powers function at the Dot or Ritual Level they are at and are not improved by having higher Dots or Rituals in that power.
 Non-Auspex Detection Powers that are Combo Disciplines function at a number of equivalent Auspex Dots as determined by the XP Cost of the Combo Power:
 1-5 XP=1 Dot.
 6-10 XP=2 Dots.
 11-15 XP=3Dots.
 16-20 XP=4 Dots.
 21-25XP=5 Dots.

-<u>If the Detection power is of a higher rank than the Hiding Power, the difference between the two shall be the Detector’s Difficulty Reduction on the Resisted Action.
-This overrides the Heightened Senses bonus in that section of Auspex.</u>
+If the Detection power is of a higher rank than the Hiding Power, the difference between the two shall be the Detector’s Difficulty Reduction on the Resisted Action.
+This overrides the Heightened Senses bonus in that section of Auspex.

 Extraplanar beings appear as vague shapes resembling their real ones and no positive ID may be made.
 Remote Viewing powers are detected as a small magical sensor in the area about the size of a fist, their user is not revealed, and they are immune from harm and the effects of supernatural powers.
 Extraplanar beings who are on or can travel to any of the three near-Earth planes by virtue of their creature type are assumed to be using a Hiding Power equal to the highest Dot Rank of their most developed Discipline/Gift/Arcanoi.
 In the Resisted Roll, these beings use Manipulation + Stealth.